Key Takeaways:

 However, in certain situations, you might need to avoid reflective paint.

-If you live in a cold climate with mild summers, a dark, non-reflective roof might be best for you.
+If you live in a cold climate with mild summers, a dark, non-reflective roof might be best.

 Energy-Efficient Bulbs